When Good Procurement Goes Bad

 by Salim Khalife – Founder, President and CEO

 Procurement is one area of enterprise operations that doesn’t make the news very often.
 And that’s probably a good thing.
 While procurement scandals may not be as common as these infamous accounting scandals, mistakes and even malfeasance can and do happen.
-Here we take a look at seven procurement mistakes — and how you can avoid them.
+Here we take a look at seven procurement mistakes — and how to avoid them.

 1. Absence of a procurement audit trail